 POCs for Specific Activities - Scouting for Food, Christmas Tree Sales, Popcorn Sales

-- Troop 1396 will take 10% from all proceeds from any such activities to benefit the troop in general.
+Troop 1396 will take 10% of all proceeds from any such activities to benefit the troop in general.
 Then remaining proceeds will be accounted for in those individual and specific Scout accounts as appropriate to the Scout's participation (a bookkeeping entry within the Troop general treasury).